basbossink/basbossink.github.com/tags/GitHub-Pages.md

   end
 {% endhighlight %}

+Apparently `site.read_posts` outputs to stdout to avoid it from clogging up the page it's output gets rendered as an HTML comment (line 6 and 10).

 ### Generating pages for posts per tag

 Also inspired by [this gist][raketag] I added a [Rake][rake] task to generate a page for each used tag in the site containing all posts that refer to the tag.
 Here's the code:

 {% highlight ruby linenos %}

 namespace :tags do